kernkonzept/ahci-driver/doc/ahci_drv_readme.md

   This option sets the upper limit of the number of dataspaces the client is able to register with the AHCI driver for virtio DMA.

+* `--slot-max <max>`

+  This option defines the maximum number of requests a single client may have in parallel running on the device.
+If a positive number is given, then this is considered the absolute number of slots to be used.
+If a negative number is given, then the client may use all available slots except the number given.
+In any case, a client gets at least 1 slot and at most the number of slots available in hardware.
+This parameter is only valid when a client accesses a partition and ignored otherwise.

 * `--readonly`

   This option sets the access to disks or partitions to read only for the